daskeyboard/daskeyboard-applet--basecamp/README_ENDUSER.md

 Displays Basecamp 3 projects activities (new tasks, messages, meetings, etc.) on a Das Keyboard Q Series.

-Basecamp is an ubiquitous project management tool, helping to manage projects and collaborate with clients.
+Basecamp is a project management tool, helping to manage projects and collaborate with clients.

 For more information about Basecamp visit <https://www.basecamp.com>.